sagc-bioinformatics/SAGC_WB_magpie/README.md

 - Explore which reads have been assigned to which genes (IGV)
 - Call variants within annotated genes (mutect2?) - generate vcf file

+# Project log

+### 12/02/25

+- Restructured repository to make order of scripts clearer
+- Created environment.yml file for tools to run locally
+- Swapped from bwa-mem2 to bwa so that index building can fit within laptop memory